At anchor

 Cuverville Island

 Another must see during your luxury yacht charter in Antarctica, anchor here to see Gentoo penguins up close.
-You’ll find yourself spending hours just staring at them.
+You may find yourself losing track of time, simply watching their charming antics up close.

 Editorial